Olympics organizers ban spectators in Tokyo on COVID fears | DW | 08.07.2021

 Organizing chief Seiko Hashimoto said it is regrettable that the Olympics will be held "in a very limited format."
 Tokyo has declared a state of emergency due to rising infection numbers.

-The Olympic Games will be held with no spectators in Tokyo, organizers announced on Thursday, after Japan's Prime Minister called a state of emergency in the capital.
+The Olympic Games will be held with no spectators in the city area of Tokyo, organizers announced on Thursday, after Japan's Prime Minister called a state of emergency in the Japanese capital.

+Despite the ban inside the Tokyo Metropolitan Area, Olympic venues in Fukushima, Miyagi and Shizuoka may still be allowed to be 50% full up to a maximum of 50,000 spectators.

-"We had no other choice," said local organizing chief Seiko Hashimoto on Thursday, after originally hoping the venues could be at least half full.
+"We had no other choice," said local organizing chief Seiko Hashimoto on Thursday about the Tokyo city ban, after originally hoping the venues could be at least half full.

 The Tokyo Games, scheduled from July 23 to August 8, are being held after a delay despite opposition from medical experts and the majority of the public.